vTEG/vteg/Readme.md

 ## Building

-First of all, you need Qt to build vTEG [Qt](https://www.qt.io/download).
-We're using the open source variant.
-You should add Qt to your Windows-PATH, otherwise you will always have to spell out the absolute path to Qt wherever it is used while building.
-You also need to install mingw64 bit.
+First of all, you need [Qt](https://www.qt.io/download) to build vTEG.
+We're using the open source version.
+You also need to install mingw 64bit from the Qt installer with it.
 We've build the project with Qt V5.12.11, so having a somewhat similar version installed might be helpful.

 If you're using windows, you also need an external video codec, because Qt's multimedia library won't work otherwise.
 In development, we've used [K-Lite Codec Pack Standard](https://codecguide.com/download_k-lite_codec_pack_standard.htm).
 Mac and Linux should be able to handle this natively.